Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1705.396807,1733.782029.md

 ### Transcript

-> support for but we're not gonna put a limit so in you and your hundred friends if you have I don't believe that for a second yeah you were your hundred friends can join a server and it'll crash but if but we're not gonna help you there by all means just try it let us know let us know how it goes yeah yeah scream
+> support for but we're not gonna put a limit so in you and your hundred friends if you have I don't believe that for a second yeah you were your hundred friends can join a server and it'll crash but if but we're not gonna help you there by all means just try it let us know let us know how it goes yeah yeah scream Capet we'd love to see how it dies yes